First shots fired in the Revolution. “The shot heard ’round

 Kershaw County, SC

-Patriot militia attacked and captured Carey’s Fort and took
+Patriot militia attacked and captured Carey’s Fort and took a supply convoy from Ninety-Six.

 16 Aug 1780